dimasbaguspm/infario/readme.md

      ```bash
      docker compose up --build -d
      ```
-   - This uses your generated configs and SSL certs.
+   - This uses your generated configs, SSL certs, and mounts the `/deployments` directory for static sites.
+   - Any changes to files in `/deployments` on the host are immediately reflected inside the container (no restart needed for static file updates).

 ## Example
 - See `constants.json` for a sample project definition, including `rateLimitPerSecond`.
 - See `conf.d/` for generated configs.
 - SSL certs are stored in `/etc/nginx/ssl/{appId}/`.
+- Static deployments are stored in `/deployments/{your-app}/` and are mounted read-only into the Nginx container.

 ## Notes
 - Make sure your DNS records point to your VPS for each subdomain.